Website icon Xpert.Digital

 Where:

-The interpretation of the PMI value in detail:
+Detailed interpretation of the PMI value:

-The importance of the PMI as a leading indicator: why is it so important?
+The importance of the PMI as a leading indicator: Why is it so important?

 The PMI enjoys a high status as an economic indicator for several reasons: